javdome/lum-recorder/README.md

 ## Features
 * 💻 Select from multiple desktops.
-* 😃 Insert your webcam in a circle that you can move around.
+* 😃 Insert your webcam in a circle 🔴, or in a square 🟥, that you can move around.
 * 🎤 Insert your audio microphone.
 * 🔈 Insert your audio system.
 * 🎨 Select the quality of the recording.